 Create a new credential asset with the Azure portal

-From your Automation account, select Credentials under Shared Resources.
+From your Automation account, on the left-hand pane select Credentials under Shared Resources.

 In the New Credential pane, enter an appropriate credential name following your naming standards.